dvlprlife/BC-Samples/pagebackgroundtasks1/README.md

 ## Notes
 - Background task errors currently surface in the page error trigger; extend `OnPageBackgroundTaskError` if you need custom logging or user messaging.

+**Note:** The code and information discussed in this article are for informational and demonstration purposes only.
+This content was created referencing Microsoft Dynamics 365 Business Central 2025 Wave 2 online.